tldr-pages/tldr/pages/common/timew.md

 # timew

-> A time tracking tool used to measure durations.
+> A time tracking tool used to measure the duration of activities.

 - Start a new stopwatch, giving a tag name to the activity being tracked: